-The emerging blogger series is a way to give mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
+The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
 This post is by TheInBetweenQueen.
-As … Continue reading Emerging Blogger Series: Kim
+As … Continue reading Emerging Blogger Series: The In Between Queen